 Ceridian Share Sales.
-During the year ended December 31, 2020, we completed the sale of an aggregate of approximately 9.74 million shares of common stock of Ceridian as part of four separate transactions pursuant to Rule 144 of the Securities Act of 1933, as amended (the Securities Act) (Ceridian Share Sales).
-In connection with the Ceridian Share Sales, we received aggregate proceeds of approximately \$720.9 million.
-As of March 31, 2020, in connection with the reduction in our ownership of Ceridian resulting from the sale of shares in February 2020, our voting agreement with Ceridian was terminated.
-As a result, we are no longer able to exert influence over the composition and quantity of Ceridian's board of directors and we no longer exercise significant influence over Ceridian.
-As of March 31, 2021, we own 14 million shares of Ceridian common stock and our retained investment in Ceridian was worth \$1.2 billion based on a closing price of \$84.27 on such date.
+During the year ended December 31, 2021, we completed the sale of an aggregate of 4 million shares of common stock of Ceridian as part of three separate transactions (Ceridian Share Sales) pursuant to Rule 144 of the Securities Act of 1933, as amended (the Securities Act).
+In connection with the Ceridian Share Sales, we received aggregate proceeds of approximately \$400.8 million.
+Since December 31, 2021, we have completed a sale of an additional 2 million shares of CDAY for proceeds of \$173.3 million.
+As of March 31, 2022, we own 8 million shares of Ceridian common stock, or approximately 5% of the outstanding common stock of Ceridian.